webqit/webflo/README.md

 Here's a glimpse of your Webflo app.

-For when your application is a static site, or has static files to serve.
+For when your application is a static site, or has static files to serve:
 + The `public` directory for static files.

   ```shell